 We decided to start the summer holidays this year with a picnic at Redwings Horse Sanctuary, we are lucky enough to have the Caldecott visitors centre close by.
-Living in tourist area really does have it’s perks sometimes, although it can also mean that taking the childen out for the day can be expensive.
-A trip to Redwings Caldecott however is free, that’s right free… you can donate food for the animals or pop a little something in the donation box as you walk through reception.
+Living in a tourist area really does have its perks sometimes, although it can also mean that taking the children out for the day can be expensive.
+A trip to Redwings Caldecott, however, is free, that’s right free… you can donate food for the animals or pop a little something in the donation box as you walk through reception.

 With Tigger being a fussy little so and so, plus trying to keep costs down to a minimum I took a picnic with us to enjoy.
 There is a cafe on site which serves a selection of food and drinks but I liked being able pack up all the things I knew would be eaten and sit down on our little corner of the play park.

 With lots of different routes and walkways, you can easily spend a few hours just strolling away, taking in the fresh air, scenery and enjoying the different breeds of horses and donkeys.

 As we finished walking around the paddocks Tigger spotted two carts and asked if we could take a ride on them… sadly no however I do think that it would be a great idea for Redwings to offer in the future.